Carpenter snaps out of slump as Cards sweep Rockies, 11-4

-ST. LOUIS (AP) — Matt Carpenter broke out of his slump with a homer and three hits, Dexter Fowler drove in three runs and the St. Louis Cardinals cruised to an 11-4 victory over the Colorado Rockies after a long rain delay Sunday.
+ST. LOUIS (AP) — Matt Carpenter knew it was just a matter of time.

+The veteran infielder busted out of a prolonged slump with a homer and two singles as the St. Louis Cardinals cruised to an 11-4 victory over the Colorado Rockies after a long rain delay Sunday.

+Lane Thomas had a pinch-hit homer for the Cardinals, who moved 2 1/2 games ahead of the second-place Chicago Cubs in the NL Central.
+It is their largest lead since holding a three-game cushion on May 1.

 St. Louis, which has won seven of eight and 13 of 16, swept the four-game series by a combined score of 31-12.